 - Weight: 98g

 With a rigid top and bottom, and sides that concertina, this 98g bag feels larger than its 0.8l capacity.
-This easily takes a couple of tubes and all the usual gubbins.
+It easily takes a couple of tubes and all the usual kit.

-It’s very tidily made, has a loop zip-pull and our experience of Deuter bags suggests it should last for years.
-Velcro straps secure it to seatpost and saddle, and there are reflective details.
+It’s very tidily made, has a loop zip-pull, and our experience of Deuter bags suggests it should last for years.
+Velcro straps secure it to your seatpost and saddle, and there are reflective details.

 - Weight: 78g

-Evoc’s little fella is a weight weenie-friendly 78g, with a 0.7-litre volume that’ll take a pair of inner tubes at a push, tyre levers and a multi-tool, and there’s a small elasticated pocket inside too, ideal for keys.
+Evoc’s little bag is a weight weenie-friendly 78g, with a 0.7-litre volume that’ll take a pair of inner tubes at a push, tyre levers and a multi-tool.
+There’s a small elasticated pocket inside too, which is ideal for keys.

 Fizik Lin:k medium